recommend-games/blog/experiments/sdj_2022/candidates.md

 {{< img src="295947" size="x300" alt="Cascadia" >}}

 {{% game 295947 %}}Cascadia{{% /game %}} is another international favourite that was met with positive reviews, though most find it soothing rather than exciting.
+Also, it seems to be just on the border between the two awards, so could end up on either list.

 ## #3: {{% game 342942 %}}Ark Nova{{% /game %}}